lgvr123/musescore-durationeditor/README.md

 ## New in 1.3.0 beta1
 ### New
-* Tuplets removal:  convert tuplets to regular chords/notes
+* Tuplets removal:  convert tuplets to consecutive notes/rests
+* Tuplets insert: convert consecutive notes/rests to tuplets

 ### Improved
-* Tuplets insert: convert regular chords/notes to tuplets
 * Core functions: better handling of non-4/4 measures

 ## Remarks